Skip to content

 Schmoll’s involvement with Safe Routes to School initiatives at Canyon Heights Elementary and École Braemar allowed him to identify the most common fear among parents preventing kids from walking and riding to school – the apprehension of their children being endangered by drivers.
 This fear deters parents from allowing their kids to walk or roll to school.

 They aren’t wrong.
-According to ICBC, people driving in school zones injure 350 students per year across British Columbia.
+According to ICBC, people driving in school and playground zones injure 35 students per year across BC.
 Ironically, this leads parents to drive their kids, causing the very conditions that make school zones dangerous.
 Erk.
 It’s one of those mind-benders, but self-evident as well.

 At Canyon Heights, the challenge revolved around the chaos caused by drivers dropping off their kids on the roadway due to limited lay-by spots.
 Solutions like Drive-To-Five zones (people drop their kids off for a five-minute walk to school) and student valets yielded limited success.